hazelnuttty/hazelnuttty/README.md

 # 👋 Hi, I'm Hazelnut

 ## 🚀 About Me
-I’m a **Fullstack Developer**, **Cybersecurity Specialist**, and a proud **Wota** which means a dedicated fan of Japanese idols like JKT48.
+I’m a **Fullstack Developer**, **Cybersecurity Specialist**, and a **Wota**.
 I have 4+ years of experience in web development and 2 years in cybersecurity.
 I focus on building secure and scalable systems by combining backend engineering, frontend development, and cybersecurity principles.

 I work across the full tech stack including API development, database management, and UI design.
 I also secure applications through penetration testing, vulnerability assessment, and OSINT methods.
 In addition, I create custom automation tools to streamline workflows and improve productivity.